Time in the Market, Not Timing the Market

 rebalancing between cash stocks and bonds

 In addition to scheduled rebalancing (such as quarterly or annually), some long-term investors use rules to rebalance based on performance.
 One example is rebalancing if any part of your mix of asset classes moves away from your target by more than 10 percentage points.
+This is called percentage drift.

 Protect Your Investments With Professional Assistance